sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-filter/route-alerts.md

 - [cURL][5]
 - A [Slack webhook URL][6] and three different Slack channels to receive test alerts (one for each team)

-To set up a quick testing environment, download and start the [Sensu sandbox][7].

-## Configure contact routing
+## Configure contact routing with a pipeline

-### 1. Register the has-contact filter dynamic runtime asset
+### 1. Register dynamic runtime assets

 Contact routing is powered by the [has-contact filter dynamic runtime asset][12].
-To add the has-contact dynamic runtime asset to Sensu, use [`sensuctl asset add`][14]:
+To add the has-contact dynamic runtime asset to Sensu, use [sensuctl asset add][14]:

 {{< code shell >}}
 sensuctl asset add sensu/sensu-go-has-contact-filter:0.3.0 -r contact-filter